 Calculating Your Life Number

-The process is simple: add the digits of your birthdate until you reach the number or combination Millman uses.
+Add the digits of your birthdate until you reach the number combination described in Millman’s system.

 Example: Born October 28, 1995: